refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 bring node from down: back to service, restart slurmctld or slurmd wont work, see [this post](https://bitsanddragons.wordpress.com/2016/08/25/slurm-node-state-control/). `scontrol update nodename=c2 state=IDLE`.

+`scontrol ping` check the status of master and backup node for slurmctld

 ### misc

 * No conf to randomize node assignment: [post](https://serverfault.com/questions/881099/randomize-slurm-node-allocation), somewhat hard to believe

+* `sdiag` to check scheduling relevant info

+* `sattach jobid` directly see stdout and stderr of the running job

+* `sshare`

+* `strigger`:  event trigger. eg. `strigger --set --node --down --program=/usr/sbin/slurm_admin_notify`

+* `sacctmgr show stats` on RPC call statistics on sacctmgr

+* `scontrol reconfigure` can let slurmctld to reload the conf, thought some parameters may be valid only after restart. `scontrol show config`

 * asterik * in status of sinfo indicates the node is unreachable.